Running can be a somewhat divisive sport, with people either vehemently loving or hating it.

 Running is a total-body workout that strengthens your legs, core, and upper body.

-As long as you are properly fueling your body with enough calories and protein to support your training, running can help build muscle and increase strength.
+As long as you are fueling your body with enough calories and protein to support your training, running can help build muscle and increase strength.

 #4: Running Can Reduce the Risk of Arthritis

-One of the most common concerns about long-term running is that it can damage your joints and increase the risk of arthritis.
-However, the research has been inconclusive, and some studies suggest that habitual running may actually decrease the risk of arthritis and promote the health of your joints.
+However, the research has been inconclusive, and some studies suggest that habitual running may actually decrease the risk of arthritis and promote joint health.

 #5: Running Increases Bone Density